Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-analyze-flight-delays.md

 ## Analyze flight information

 Now it's time to write *real* code to operate on *real* data.
-In this exercise, you will load a CSV file containing 99 rows of data regarding flight delays at a selection of U.S. airports on October 1, 2018.
+In this exercise, you will load a CSV file containing 99 rows of data (plus a header row with column names) regarding flight delays at a selection of U.S. airports on October 1, 2018.
 From the data, you will answer the following questions:

 - What was the mean (average) delay time?
 - How many flights arrived more than 10 minutes late?